cadia-lvl/unit-selection-festival/README.md

 # Training

-Training a voice requires a voice corpus and a grapheme to phoneme model or a lexicon.
+Training a voice requires a voice corpus, a [Sequitur](https://github.com/sequitur-g2p/sequitur-g2p) grapheme to phoneme model and an optional lexicon.
-This recipe assumes you have both the audio data and a g2p model available in a directory called `ext/`
+This documentaion assumes you have both the data and a g2p model available in a directory called ext/.

 ext/ directory format:
 ```
-audio/*.wav
+data/audio/*.wav
-index.tsv
+data/index.tsv
 ipd_clean_slt2018.mdl
 ```